-In their first line of research, the section members aim to examine the influence of social relationships on the communication of genetic and genomic risk information within families (e.g., family health history, genetic test results).
-Recent efforts consider relational influences, such as behavioral encouragement, on individual health outcomes, including lifestyle and screening behaviors.
+In their first line of research, section members aim to examine the influence of social relationships on the communication of genetic and genomic risk information within families (e.g., family health history, genetic test results) and behavioral encouragement, on individual health outcomes, including lifestyle and screening behaviors.
 One of the section's major findings is that family relationships are crucial to individual engagement in such behaviors, indicating the need for interventions that activate and enrich family connections.
 As new technologies advance the translation of genomic discoveries into clinical and public health settings, the role of the family network system in improving members' health outcomes has become more pronounced.
 Thus, Dr. Koehly engages in evaluating the influence of the familial social context on communication and encouragement processes, with the goal of defining interventions to promote healthy behaviors.
-Her research group has identified a set of common interpersonal processes underlying genetic risk communication within families for whom Lynch syndrome mutations and, separately, BRCA1/2 mutations, have been identified, or have not been identified.
+Her research group has identified a set of common interpersonal processes underlying genetic risk communication within families for whom Lynch syndrome mutations and, separately, BRCA1/2 mutations, have been identified, or following uninformative genetic test results.
 However, it is unclear whether these processes are analogous across disease contexts.
 Accordingly, the researchers currently are investigating genomic risk communication and adaptation to risk in families across a diverse array of disease assessments.
 They also are investigating the role of non-family network ties, and variability due to cultural or ethnic context.

 The third arm of research focuses on the development of methods to model the complexities of social systems in three broad areas.
 First, Dr. Koehly's research group explores problems in network measurement.
 This research aims to identify optimal approaches for combining multiple relational measurements that tap into the same underlying construct, with the goal of developing measures of reliability and validity for relational constructs.
 Second, the group aims to address the incomplete social network data common to the study of family systems or community-based research.
-These methods use a Bayesian approach and imputation methods to "fill in the blanks" observed due to missing nodes and missing relational ties, offering a fuller picture of participant family systems, and to apply social network methods developed for complete networks to these studies.
+These methods use both Bayesian and Frequentist approaches and imputation methods to "fill in the blanks" observed due to missing nodes and missing relational ties, offering a more complete picture of participant family systems, and to apply social network methods developed for whole networks to these studies.
 Finally, Dr. Koehly's group is developing methods to address questions related to informant accuracy.
 In so doing, they can identify key players in the network system that might be identified as family genomics health educators or primary care providers, based on assessments obtained from multiple informants.

 Social Network Methods Section Members